 Arranging Your Schedule

 Don’t buffet-dinner your schedule and over-pack it.
 Your eyes think they can study more than they can.
 It’s easier to add more resources than it is to deal with the psychological trauma of falling behind.
 Do a set of RadPrimer questions or do a few cases in a casebook and see how long it takes you.
 Extrapolate to the size of the resource.
 Then tack on (at least) 15% extra for procrastination and misery.
-If you want to do a step-wise tour through all sections, then starting in January, you have two weeks per subject.
+If you want to do a step-wise tour through all sections, then starting in January, you have the equivalent of two weeks per subject.
 (10 subjects x 2 weeks = 20 weeks = 5 months)

 To organize by subject?
 By modality?
 One at a time or mishmash?